by Clare Shearer

 “Many tell of the war before their doorstep but also tell of

 and no opportunities, training or jobs.
 Some had experienced

 death directly to their relatives or friends.”

 A photographer based in Frankfurt, Germany, Vitus Saloshanka is originally from Minsk, Belarus and relocated to Germany in 2002.
 His photographic work focuses on built landscapes and how their populations, centers and boundaries are reworked due to political or social upheaval.
 Saloshanka’s 2014 book, High Hopes, a photographic study of Sochi, Russia preceding the Winter Olympics, was shortlisted for the 2014 Rencontres d’Arles Book Awards.
 His current project, New Citizens, which features intimate portraits of refugees living at a camp near Saloshanka’s home in Frankfurt, is showing as a large-scale public art project throughout Frankfurt.

 A photographic study by Vitus Saloshanka, New Citizens focuses on refugees from Syria, Afghanistan, Iraq, Iran and Eritrea who are living indefinitely in a camp outside of Frankfurt, Germany, waiting for asylum.
 Saloshanka befriended them, taking close-up portraits that focus intimately on the individuals who lived through the tragic refugee crisis, which swept Europe beginning in 2015.
-A public art project also entitled New Citizens.
-[Neue Bürger] features his large-scale portraits hung from buildings across Frankfurt.
+A public art project also entitled New Citizens [Neue Bürger] created in collaboration with Juliane von Herz and Aileen Treusch features his large-scale portraits hung from buildings across Frankfurt.

 “I wanted to look at people as human beings,